Digital Security and Privacy for Normal People

 • A system administrator

 …then this guide will not be enough.
-You should consult a security professional for additional actions.
+See resource like the Surveillance Technology Oversight Project (STOP)’s Protest Surveillance toolkit.
+If you’re a high-profile target, you should consult a security professional for additional actions.

 See also